-If you've been looking for a cheap way to make great tasting cold brew coffee at home the Iwaki cold water drip coffee maker might just be what you’re looking for.
-I first mentioned this cold coffee dripper in this article about cold drip coffee makers, but I thought the Iwaki deserved a full review all of its own.
+If you’ve been looking for a cheap way to make great tasting cold brew coffee at home the Iwaki cold water drip coffee maker might just be what you’re looking for.
+I first mentioned this coffee maker in my article about cold drip coffee makers, but I thought the Iwaki deserved a full review all of its own.

 Let’s be honest, most of you reading this aren’t ready to dig deep in your pocket and part with $200+ on one of those more expensive cold drip coffee makers like the Hario or the Yama cold drip towers, right?
 You need to be a real coffee geek to part with that much money for a simple cold drip brewer and let’s not forget just how much space it’s going to take up in your kitchen.

 Plus, you don’t want your neighbors thinking you’re running the local meth lab with all of those test tubes and pyrex beakers stacked up on your kitchen countertop!
 Joking aside, this is where the Iwaki coffee dripper shines; it’s the perfect entry-level cold drip brewer, that’s compact and creates a great tasting brew… and did I say it was cheap?
 Let’s take a closer look.

 One of the advantages of the Iwaki is it takes the guessing out of cold drip, so if you’re new to the whole drip coffee scene, it doesn’t get much easier than this.
 When you open the box, you’ll find only a handful of parts, the glass collection flask, the section for your ground coffee with a built-in filter, the top plastic water reservoir, and finally the two piece lid.